-For website the important metric is its visitor.
-This makes importance of SEO high for the developer.
+For a website, the important metric is its visitor.
+This makes the importance of SEO high for the developer.
 So, that we can start SEO from the beginning.

-Creating a user friendly websites can aid SEO if done by good developer.
+Creating a user-friendly website can aid SEO if done by a good developer.
 Even just the basics could allow you to make more informed decisions and offer a better service for your clients.
-A developer doesn’t have to be good in SEO but here are some SEO practices for developer that can be done by them for the success of the website.
+A developer doesn’t have to be good in SEO but here are some SEO practices for developers that can be done by them for the success of the website.

-Web development and SEO is intertwined profession.
-Expert in both field should have basic understanding of each others work.
+Web development and SEO is an intertwined profession.
+Experts in both fields should have a basic understanding of each other’s work.

 What Are SEO Practices For Developers Need to Know?

 If you’re responsible for building and maintaining a website, you’re also partially responsible for making sure it can rank in the search engines.